 I was warned that it would be intensive, but I wasn’t prepared to not having a moment for me over four weeks.
 It was a great experience, a good way to test myself and to be sure that teaching is what I want to do.
 I learned a lot and I feel prepared to be a teacher now, so it was definitely worth the effort.

 How did I do last month?

 As soon as the course started I knew I had very little time left for language studies.
 In the mornings and weekends, I had to work on course-related tasks, while on my commute I was mostly exhausted.
 Moreover, getting home at 10.30 every night didn’t help with the idea of watching movies in my target languages.

-With Swedish it didn’t go too bad: not only I finished the deck 3 on Memrise, but I’m more than half way through the deck 4.
+With Swedish it didn’t go too bad: not only I finished the deck 3 on Memrise, but I’m more than halfway through the deck 4.
 Yay!
-I did my reviews on Babbel, but I got only two new lessons done.
-Reading didn’t go that well: I underestimated the quantity of material I had to prepare for the course in the weekends and it turned out this was not doable.
+I did my reviews on Babbel (affiliate), but I got only two new lessons done.
+Reading didn’t go that well: I underestimated the quantity of material I had to prepare for the course on the weekends and it turned out this was not doable.

-I did listen to Swedish music and practiced a tiny bit of writing and speaking.
+I did listen to Swedish music and practised a tiny bit of writing and speaking.

 I listened to some music in Japanese as well and unexpectedly had to play a little scene in Japanese in front of the class.